Sulfoquinovosyl diacylglycerol

-Sulfoquinovosyl diacylglycerols, abbreviated SQDG, are a class of sulfur-containing but phosphorus-free lipids (sulfolipids) found in many photosynthetic organisms.
+Sulfoquinovosyl diacylglycerols, abbreviated SQDG, are a class of sulfur-containing phosphorus-free lipids (sulfolipids) found in many photosynthetic organisms.

-Discovery, structure and chemical properties
+Discovery and properties

 In 1959 A. A. Benson and coworkers discovered a new sulfur-containing lipid in plants and identified it as sulfoquinovosyl diacylglycerol (SQDG).
 The sulfolipid structure was defined as 1,2-di-O-acyl-3-O-(6-deoxy-6-sulfo-α-D-glucopyranosyl)-sn-glycerol (SQDG).
 The distinctive feature of this substance is carbon bonded directly to sulfur as C-SO3.
 Sulfonic acids of this type are chemically stable and strong acids.

 Biological occurrence and functions

 SQDGs have been found in all photosynthetic plants, algae, cyanobacteria, purple sulfur and non-sulfur bacteria and is localised in the thylakoid membranes, being the most saturated glycolipid.

 SQDGs have been found to be closely associated with certain membrane proteins.
 In some cases the (electrostatic) interactions may be very strong, as suggested by the inability of saturated SQDG molecules associated with purified chloroplast CF0-CF1 ATPase to exchange with other acidic lipids.
 It was shown also that SQDGs protect CF1 against cold inactivation in the presence of some ATP.
 CF1 bound to membranes was found to be much more resistant to heat and cold than solubilised protein.
 Mitochondrial coupling factor F1 is similarly protected by phospholipids and SQDGs although, in that case, both were equally effective.

 Information about SQDG and the Rieske protein interaction in the cyt b6f structures is also present.
 SQDGs seem to be involved in the turnover of cyt f in a similar manner like D1 and raises the question of whether a similar mechanism underlies the role of SQDG in the assembly of both subunits.

 Extensive SQDG accumulation was observed in apple shoot bark and wood (Okanenko, 1977) and in pine thylakoid during the autumn hardening, while heat and drought action upon wheat, at NaCl action in the halophyte Aster tripolium.

 SQDG also inhibits viral development by interfering with DNA-polymerase and reverse transcriptase activity.